Skip to main content

 Last EditedLast edited timeAutomatic

-The beauty of this approach is that a note can move between categories as its relevance changes.
-A resource note about "React performance optimization" becomes a project note when I am actively optimizing a project, and moves to the archive when the project is complete.
+What I love about this approach is that a note can move between categories as its relevance changes.
+A resource note about "React performance optimization" becomes a project note when I'm actively optimizing a project, then slides into the archive when that project wraps up.
+No copying.
+No duplicating.
+Just change one dropdown.

 Capturing Notes Quickly

 Speed matters for note-taking.
-If capturing a thought takes more than 10 seconds, I will not do it consistently.
+If capturing a thought takes more than 10 seconds, I won't do it consistently.
+Period.
 My capture workflow:

 • Mobile: Notion's share sheet integration — share any link or text from any app directly into a Quick Capture database.